 Some states may allow other family members like uncles and aunts, siblings, cousins, and/or grandparents to bring a wrongful death action, but Georgia does not.
 A wrongful death claim is for the “full value of the life of the decedent.”
 This includes tangible and intangible components.

 There is also a secondary claim, known as the estate claim, that allows the family to recover for the decedent’s medical bills, funeral expenses, and pain and suffering he or she experienced prior to death.
 If there is a claim for punitive damages in the wrongful death action, it must be brought forth by the estate as well.

-Wrongful death actions are complex and require the skill of an experienced Atlanta personal injury attorney.
-Contact Shani O. Brooks P.C. today at 404-920-4736 to schedule a consultation.
-Let our team of skilled wrongful death attorneys help get the compensation your family needs during this horrible tragedy.
+Wrongful death actions are complex and require the skill of an experienced wrongful death attorney Georgia legal representative.
+With that said, make sure to Contact Shani O. Brooks P.C. today at 404-920-4736 to schedule a consultation.
+Let our team of skilled wrongful death attorney Georgia reps help you get the compensation your family needs during this horrible tragedy.